KWSMooBang/AgentBeats-JarvisVLA/README.md

-# JarvisVLA-based Purple Agent README
+# JarvisVLA Purple Agent with Scripted Fallback README

 This document explains the architecture and usage of the JarvisVLA-based Purple Agent implemented under src.